-The Hell Fire CLub
+The Hell Fire Club, Dublin

 The Hell Fire Club is at the top of a hill (383m) in a forest park of the same name.
 Its a brooding derelict building with an interesting history.
 Originally this site was an old passage tomb similar to those found at Newgrange etc. Given its prominence on this hill with fantastic views of the area that is now Dublin one can only speculate as to how important a site this might have been..

 The masses of people who stroll over this hill at the weekend don’t realise its history or intriguing past.
 If you go to the back of the building you will notice a circular shaped dip this was the centre of the passage tomb chamber.
 Passage tombs date from c 3000 BC or older !

 William ‘Speaker’ Conolly the speaker of the Irish House of Commons built the house as a hunting lodge in 1725 with stone from the original passage tomb.
 The building is thus said to be cursed e.g. the slate roof was blew off in a storm shortly after it was built and replaced with the stone roof you now see.

 The Hell Fire Club was founded by Richard Parsons, the 1st Earl of Rosse in 1735 and the 'club' acquired the lodge about that time.
 Hell Fire clubs were popular in England and some in Ireland.
 They met here and at Eagle Tavern (now gone) on Cork Hill (Dublin Castle).
 Club members know as “Bucks” were from wealthy families and they would meet to drink Scultheen, (special mixture of whiskey and butter), gamble, fight, duel and get up to all sorts of loutish behaviour (including murder).
 The reference to Hell Fire and links to satanic rituals were mainly symbolic and mostly their raucous behaviour was a parody of the church rather than satanic worship per se.
 Many myths and legends surround the lodge including the appearance of the devil etc.